JENNIFER WHITE

 Several people have asked me about Sofie/Eva's accent so this post is to help clarify those interests.

-2. Sofie’s parents, Frank and Elka, are German, but she and her sister Margot were raised as Australians so they natively speak English with Australian accents.
-Her ‘German accent’ as Eva is not fluently German or vocally/emotionally stable as neither is she.
+Sofie Werner is an Australian woman whose parents Frank and Elka are German.
+Sofie and her sister Margot were raised as Australians so natively speak fluent English with Australian accents.
+When Sofie speaks as 'Eva', her dialect is a hybrid mix of German and Australian as it is being put on by a woman who is suffering deeply with her mental health and distress.
+Her 'German accent' as Eva is not fluently German at all times or vocally or emotionally stable as neither is she.

-3. In human speech, when people become emotional, they often revert to the patterns of their native dialect and language.
-That is their primal and foundational expression vocally and emotionally.
-This can show up in their rhythms, pace, melody and inflection, but also in varying vowels and consonants.
-Think of these as the authentic vocal music, movement and heartbeat of how they naturally communicate as a human.
+2. Human's Primal Dialect Expression: In human speech, when people become emotional or distressed, they often revert to the patterns of their native dialect and language.
+It is their more fluent, primal and foundational language expression, vocally and emotionally.
+In moments of heightened emotion or distress, their primal dialect can bleed through or take over.
+This can show up in their shift of cultural rhythms, pace, melody and inflection, and in shifting vowels and consonants.
+Think of these as the deeper primal vocal music, mouth movements and self-expression heartbeat of how they learned to communicate as a human.
 This is what occurred in the footage I watched of Rau: one moment she sounded 'German', the next Australian or a hybrid mix of the two when upset.
+It's what we hear in Stateless from Sophie: at times she's Australian, then German or a hybrid mix.

-4. In Stateless, Sofie as Eva speaks English fluently so a German interpreter isn’t required.
+3. Eva's English Fluency: In Stateless, Sofie as 'Eva' speaks English fluently so a German interpreter is never required.
 This means to the untrained ears of the detention centre teams, interviewers and fellow detainees, they don’t realise the truth.
-She isn’t in fact from Hamburg, Germany as she claims and she's unable to speak the language fluently.
+She is not in fact from Hamburg, Germany as she claims and she's unable to speak the German language fluently.

-5. The first time we see doubt creep in about Sofie's identity is in the scene below with Rosna, a fellow detainee.
+4. Signs of Dialect Doubt: The first time we see doubt creep in about Sofie's identity and accent is in the scene below with Rosna, a fellow detainee.
 Rosna momentarily speaks to Eva in fluent German.
-We see Sofie hesitate then reply in a very basic German sentence.
-It’s evident her grasp of the language is minimal and lacking fluency.
+We see Sofie hesitate, pull back then reply in a very basic German sentence.
+It’s evident here that her grasp of the language is minimal and she lacks fluency and confidence.
 Later, the psychologist who interviews Sofie writes notes in his report about her mental state and that she possibly has an Australian accent.
-This final note isn’t seen or read until the detention centre team start to realise Eva may in fact be an Australian citizen.
+This final note isn’t seen or read until the detention centre team start to realise that 'Eva' may in fact be an Australian citizen and unlawfully detained.

 I hope this helps to clarify Yvonne’s dialect as Eva for those curious about it.
-It was designed both in coaching and performance to echo Sofie Werner’s true state ... that of an Australian woman with a mental illness whose parents are German.
-She does not speak the dialect or language fluently so her Australian vocal traits creep in, particularly when emotional or distressed.
+It was designed both in coaching and performance to echo Sofie Werner’s true state ... that of an Australian woman with mental health struggles whose parents are German.
+She does not speak the dialect or language fluently so her Australian vocal traits creep in at times, particularly when emotional or distressed.
 These echo the story and footage of Cornelia Rau.

 Copyright © 2020 Jennifer White.
 All rights reserved.